Mermaiding: Film

 Miranda is a 1948 British comedy film, directed by Ken Annakin and written by Peter Blackmore, who also wrote the play of the same name from which the film was adapted.
 Denis Waldock provided additional dialogue.
 A light comedy, the film is about a beautiful and playful mermaid played by Glynis Johns and her effect on Griffith Jones.
 Googie Withers and Margaret Rutherford are also featured in the film.
 Glynis Johns and Margaret Rutherford reprised their roles in the 1954 sequel, Mad About Men.
 Miranda is the story of a fisherman who brings home a mermaid disguised as an invalid in a wheelchair.
 Her flirting causes some chaos and eventually she returns to the sea.

-Mr. Peabody and the Mermaid is a 1948 fantasy film starring William Powell and Ann Blyth in the title roles.
-Irene Hervey played Mr. Peabody's wife.
-The film was based on the 1945 novel Peabody's Mermaid by Guy and Constance Jones.
-Sequences were shot at the Weeki Wachee Springs in Florida.
-Arthur Peabody, while in the midst of a mid-life crisis, captures a mermaid while on vacation with his wife.
-After hiding her in the resort's fish pond, hijinks ensue.

 Million Dollar Mermaid (also known as The One Piece Bathing Suit in the UK) is a 1952 Metro-Goldwyn-Mayer biographical musical film of the life of Australian swimming star Annette Kellerman, played by Esther Williams.
 It was directed by Mervyn LeRoy and produced by Arthur Hornblow Jr. from a screenplay by Everett Freeman.
 The music score was by Adolph Deutsch, the cinematography by George J. Folsey and the choreography by Busby Berkeley.
 "Million Dollar Mermaid" not only became Esther Williams' nickname around Hollywood, but it became the title of her autobiography (New York: Simon & Schuster, 1999), co-written with Digby Diehl.
 Williams has often called this her favorite film.